What You Should Know About Flood Protection

 Spanish broadcasts on:

 In the event of a natural disaster such as a hurricane, the City of Sunny Isles Beach might be required to be evacuated.
-Evacuation maps, and the City of Sunny Isles Beach evacuation procedures brochure, are available at City Hall (18070 Collins Avenue)
+Evacuation maps and the City of Sunny Isles Beach evacuation procedures brochure are available at the Sunny Isles Beach Government Center, 18070 Collins Avenue.

 Flood Protection Related Links